 3.2.
-Proposed Feature Extraction technique
+Proposed feature extraction technique

 The critical aspect of image preprocessing is feature extraction.
 Analyzing the texture of the skin lesion images gives a better understanding of whether the infected region is swollen/bulged or is built with dead cells or has been rugged.
 Many researchers have been predominantly using feature extraction in medical images for understanding the patterns in an image.
 Nevertheless, the same feature extraction techniques cannot be applied to all kinds of images, such as character recognition or object detection, since each of them is unique.
-In the proposed work, a modified version of Segmentation-based Fractal (SFTA) (Al-Areqi & Konyar, 2022) is applied to break the components of the image into smaller fractions and to determine the texture and other patterns in them.
+In the proposed work, a modified version of Segmentation-based Fractal (SFTA) (Al-Areqi & Konyar, 2022) is applied to break the components of the image into Algorithm 1 Proposed Segmentation Algorithm - Building the Histogram - Part 1